nReus/H2OPatch/_pages/about.md

 ======
 Before fixing issues, please verify how the video plays by seeing the playback behavior right after the first scene, where the background image is greyscale, and before the date card that says "July 3".

-The minor issue: If playback does not occur, as in video just skips and goes into the next scene, install [K-Lite Codec Pack](https://codecguide.com/download_kl.htm).
+**The minor issue:** If playback does not occur, as in video just skips and goes into the next scene, install [K-Lite Codec Pack](https://codecguide.com/download_kl.htm).
 You should only need the "Basic" version.

-The MAJOR issue: Some computers may have problems with video playback.
+**The MAJOR issue:** Some computers may have problems with video playback.
 The audio will play but the screen will remain black.
 This affects typically older VNs that do not rely on middleware to render videos, such as H2O.
 This can possibly be fixed by installing the `K-Lite Codec Pack`, but we have not been able to get that working either.
 Hence, we have a work around.
 This works for anyone who has an integrated GPU (part of your CPU).

 [A more verbose explanation](https://gist.github.com/nReus/51b57fca0c9a271d9f0d7c57c11cadf4)

-**If you have determined that you are experiencing this issue**, refer to the instructions below (Windows 11, this also applies to Windows 10):
+**If you have determined that you are experiencing the second issue**, refer to the instructions below (Windows 11, this also applies to Windows 10):

 | Image | Instruction |
 | ----------- | ----------- |